 - Free kids usually crawl under the turnstile before the paying adult swipes their card or use the nearby accessible gate.

 - Know if you are traveling Uptown (Bronx/Queens) or Downtown (Brooklyn).
-Trains and subway platforms will be labeled and maps are in each train car along with multiple spots in the subway station.
+Trains and subway platforms will be labeled, and maps will be displayed in each train car along with multiple spots in the subway station.

 - Since there are lots of stairs to navigate, pack your lightest stroller.